Friends of the Center Research Awards

 Project: Critical Cartography and Conflict Resolution in the Caucasus

-Michael Bluhm, Ph.D.
-Student in Journalism and Mass Communication
+Michael Bluhm, doctoral student, Journalism and Mass Communication

 Project: Tunisia and the Arab Spring: Religion and the Role of Social Media